DarioTrujanoOchoa/dariotrujanoochoa.github.io/_portfolio/2024-10-30-feddbackMisinfo-2.md

 ---
-title: "Demand for Verification and Feedback: Experimental Evidence"
+title: "The Effect of Feedback on News Verification Demand: Experimental Evidence"
 excerpt: "Effects of feedback on the willingness to pay to verify real headlines."
 collection: portfolio
 ---